AndersDJohnson/use-redux-graphql/packages/use-redux-graphql/README.md

 ## Usage in Components

-Here's how you use the React hook in a component:
+Here's how you use the React Hook in a component:

 ```tsx
 import * as React from "react";